OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 OpenNebula has been validated and is supported on VMware Cloud on AWS.
 Customers can contact the support team through the commercial support portal to know specific configuration and limitations.

-.. note:: Generally for all Linux platforms, it is worth noting that gems should be installed with the :ref:`install_gems <ruby_runtime>`, avoiding the platform's package version.
+.. note:: Generally for all Linux platforms, it is worth noting that Ruby gems should be used from packages shipped with the OpenNebula or installed with the :ref:`install_gems <ruby_runtime>` utility.
+Avoid using Ruby gems versions shipped with your platform.

 Certified Infrastructure Scale
 ================================================================================

-A single instance of OpenNebula (ie, a singled 'oned' process) has been stress tested to cope with 500 hypervisors without performance degradation.
+A single instance of OpenNebula (ie, a single ``oned`` process) has been stress tested to cope with 500 hypervisors without performance degradation.
 This is the maximum recommended configuration for a single instance, and depending on the underlying configuration of storage and networking mainly, it is recommended to switch to a federated scenario for any larger number of hypervisors.

 However, there are several OpenNebula users managing significant higher number of hypervisors (in the order of two thousand) with a single instance, this largely depends as mentioned on the storage, networking and also monitoring configuration.